 What This Summer Solstice Will Bring, According To Your Star Sign

 This is summer, where the sun rises earlier and sets later, lighting us up with hope.
-The Summer Solstice, which commences on June 20th at 10:42 p.m.
-EST, symbolizes the sun's and Mother Earth's mighty force.
-Now is a time for us to honor the natural rhythms of the universe by setting intentions and manifesting our future under its brilliance.
+The Summer Solstice, which commences on June 21st at 2:42 a.m.
+GMT, symbolises the sun's and Mother Earth's mighty force.
+Now is a time for us to honour the natural rhythms of the universe by setting intentions and manifesting our future under its brilliance.
 Use the longest day of the year to connect with your inner self and those you love.

-Simultaneously, Cancer season begins, allowing us to give a little tenderness to ourselves and others.
+Simultaneously, Cancer season begins, allowing us to give a littledew tenderness to ourselves and others.
 Splash around and do the crab dance to create memories, and have fun.

 AdvertisementADVERTISEMENT